Are Katanas Legal in Australia? Complete Sword Laws Guide by State (2026)

 Martial Arts Practitioners

-If you practise kendo, iaido, or kenjutsu, you have a lawful excuse to possess and transport a sword.
+If you practise kendo, iaido, or kenjutsu, sport and training count as a lawful excuse in the controlled-weapon states, and Victoria has a dedicated Governor in Council exemption order for approved martial arts bodies.
 Keep your dojo membership current.

 Historical Re-enactors